bmduffy/devstack-env/README.md

 usermod -a -G vboxusers Brian ## CHANGE: insert your username here
 ```

-You will also need to install Vagrant, which will use whatever virtualization software you tell it to.
+**Install Vagrant:** You will also need to install Vagrant, which will use whatever virtualization software you tell it to.
 For more information
 about why using Vagrant might be a good idea go [here](https://www.vagrantup.com/docs/why-vagrant/).

 Get the latest Vagrant RPM [here](https://www.vagrantup.com/downloads.html).